 The philosophy of Queen's University School of Nursing is consistent with the mission and vision of Queen's University and reflects the nursing faculty belief that exemplary nursing practice is built upon the foundational blocks of the sciences and arts.
 The purpose of the nursing program is to educate individuals to competently address the health needs of individuals, families, and communities in a variety of environments.
-Central to the program are the five core concepts of client, health, environment, quality, and transitions.
+Central to the program are the five core concepts of health, populations with complex conditions, health care quality, transitions and practice environments.